madetech/blog/posts/design_patterns_strategy.md

 ## Design Patterns: Strategy

 Design patterns are solutions to software design problems that are presented in an almost conceptual way.
-That is to say, a given design pattern has the potential to be applied to a piece of software written in any number of languages but, at a project level, it's up to the developer to interpret that idea and make it work for them.
+That is to say, a given design pattern has the potential to be applied to a piece of software written in any number of languages but, at a code level, it's up to the developer to interpret that idea and make it work for them.

 In my last post on design patterns, [I discussed the Observer pattern](https://www.madetech.com/blog/design-patterns-observer), which is basically a way to have a class notify other classes (called observers) of a change, without the original class needing to have explicit knowledge of its observers.

 In this post, I'll be discussing the Strategy pattern, another of the behavioural design patterns.
-Since most of the projects we work on are written using Ruby, the examples here reflect that.
+I'm particularly comfortable using the Ruby language, so the examples here will reflect that.

 ##Problem:
 Using a video game, Overwatch, as an example (because I've been playing a lot of it recently), let's say you have a Player class, and it has many attributes, such as primary_ability, secondary_ability and ultimate_ability, that will be used throughout the game.